 The vast majority of products which are imported into the UK by B&M are sourced from China.
 These are mainly machine manufactured goods, as opposed to labour intensive handmade products.

-Where necessary overseas suppliers are required by B&M or its sourcing agents to provide social compliance reports, as a check on compliance with local laws and regulations including labour practices.
+Where necessary overseas suppliers are required by the Group’s sourcing agent to provide social compliance reports, which is being implemented in relation to non-sourcing agent procured overseas suppliers also.
+This provides a check on compliance with local laws and regulations including labour practices.

 B&M’s main Hong Kong based sourcing agent and, where practicable, members of our UK buying team visit new suppliers also as part of our verification processes.

-A significant proportion of Jawoll’s suppliers are European based suppliers and wholesalers.
-Where Jawoll source and import products themselves directly from China, they increasingly use the same suppliers and sourcing agents from B&M’s supply chain.
 Heron Foods sell a limited number of products imported from China, which are procured from the B&M supply chain and benefit from the checks and verification processes of B&M and its sourcing agents on a Group basis.
-As part of the integration process of Babou, where they are procuring imported products from China they are already beginning to utilise the B&M supply chain to benefit from checks and verification processes on a Group basis.
+Also Babou is increasingly using the B&M supply chain where they are procuring imported products from China, and therefore benefit from checks and verification processes on a Group basis.

 In the event of any suspected failure by a supplier to comply with our Workplace Policy Statement, we will then investigate the circumstances of it with the supplier.
 In the event of a breach of the policy being identified as a result of such an investigation, we will review what appropriate remedial action we require the supplier to undertake and also determine on a case by case basis whether our trading relationship with that supplier should be monitored, suspended or terminated.